Villa La Meridiana - Caroli Hotels in Castrignano del Capo

 - room service

-- Possibility of breakfast in the room or in the adjacent terrace of the Hotel Terminal
+- Possibility of breakfast in the room or on the adjacent terrace of the Hotel Terminal

 - Lunch, Dinner: Le Bagnarole restaurant (adjacent)

-- Aperitif: Hotel Terminal terrace, Beach, Swimming pool, balcony with sea view, garden villa
+- Aperitif: Hotel Terminal terrace, beach, swimming pool, sea view balcony, villa garden

-Reception services: concierge service, luggage storage, ticketing service, tour desk, Check-in takes place at Hotel Terminal, located next to the hotel and with an open 24-hour reception desk on 24.
+Reception services: concierge service, luggage storage, ticket service, tour desk, Check-in takes place at the Hotel Terminal, located next to the hotel and equipped with a 24-hour reception.